grahamhorn/SupermarketPricing/README.md

 Item is an abstract class with two concrete subclasses: UnitItem for items priced per unit (e.g. baked beans, coke) and ItemByWeight for items that have a price per kg.
-Each item has an id which should be unique (like a barcode).
+Each item has an id which should be unique.

 The base price (in pence) for items is stored in a central (singleton) PricesDatabase.
 For items sold by weight this contains the price in pence per kg.